ajaxxxxxxxx/ajaxxxxxxxx.github.io/_01CapitalPunishment/6-InstallGuide/7-NVR-Installation.md

 ![image](https://user-images.githubusercontent.com/112358568/221451880-b1f6135d-d6d6-4920-9fe6-a6e522be1b98.png)\

 {: .warning}
 > If you try to use an older preset on a newer version of NVR, you will experience crashes and break your NVR.
 Please be aware of the presets you decide to use and what version of NVR you are on.
-It is best for the time being to match the presets and versions with the screenshots we post here.

 3.)
-Go to this link ti the [Presets Forum](https://discord.com/channels/344843935123898369/1088790187355672627) and download Vanilla & Vibrant Plus.
+Go to this link to the [Presets Forum](https://discord.com/channels/344843935123898369/1088790187355672627) and download Vanilla & Vibrant Plus.
 You may choose any preset of your liking but these are my preferred for the time being

 ![image](https://user-images.githubusercontent.com/112358568/221452574-b30ff826-22f6-4ffa-8ec7-680d8da4e448.png)